 Tell us about you, your career, how you founded Deeplab.

 Vassilis Pitsikalis: We have known each other for more than a decade after collaborating during our PhDs and as post-doctoral researchers in several EU research projects.
 Having built strong research expertise while employing machine learning technology in multiple research applications, we identified a big opportunity of applying this type of technology in real-world industrial products.
 So this is when we took the initiative to establish Deeplab with the vision to bridge the gap between academic research and industrial products.
 Our goal was to blend together new research ideas and the technology that have been developed during our academic years with the development of innovative industrial products.

 How does Deeplab innovate?

-We build innovative AI-powered solutions in areas such as recommender systems, early stages in drug development, e.g. in-silico virtual screening, single-cell multi-omics data integration, cybersecurity, fraud detection and prevention, pricing optimization, automotive driver behavior modelling and stock market price modelling and forecasting.
+We build innovative AI-powered solutions in areas such as recommender systems, early stages in drug development, e.g. in-silico virtual screening, single-cell multi-omics data integration, cybersecurity, fraud detection and prevention, pricing optimization, automotive driver behavior modeling, and stock market price modeling and forecasting.